Cantera/cantera/doc/sphinx/yaml/phases.rst

 -----------------------------

-A phase implementing tabulated standard state thermodynamics for one species in a binary solution, as `described here <https://cantera.org/documentation/dev/doxygen/html/de/ddf/classCantera_1_1BinarySolutionTabulatedThermo.html#details>`__.
+A phase implementing tabulated standard state thermodynamics for one species in a binary solution, as :ct:`described here <BinarySolutionTabulatedThermo>`.

 Includes the fields of :ref:`sec-yaml-ideal-condensed`, plus: